English Language Resources

 Saying goodbye How you take leave of another person and the manner in which you bring a conversation to an end can either facilitate your next encounter or undo all of the effort you put into the current one.
 When it is time to end the conversation, make certain to let the other person know that you have enjoyed talking to them, and hope to do so again in the future.

-Practice socializing It is not always easy to talk to strangers.
+Practice socializing It is not always easy to talk to new people.
 You might feel uncomfortable.
 Here are some exercises that may help you to get started.
 Choose the one that is easiest for you, and move on until you accomplish the most difficult one.

 Introduce yourself to someone in your class